Ergonomic posture tips for remote work

 Monitor Height and Distance

-Reducing Screen Glare and Blue Light
+Minimizing Glare and Blue Light With Your Screen

-Posture Best Practices for Remote Workers
+Remote Workers: Posture Best Practices

 Sitting Posture